Skip to main content

 • Carciofi alla Giudia

-• Filetto di Baccala
+• Filetto di Baccalà

-Traditional Roman Jewish fried salt cod appetizer
+Traditional fried salt cod, a classic Roman Jewish appetizer

 • Pasta alla Gricia